 Day trade calls can be tricky and inconvenient, so it’s good to know how to prevent them, and what to do if you find yourself in one.

-You’ll get a day trade call if you exceed your regulatory day trading limit.
-Your specific day trading limit is based on a specific start of day value.
-Then, your day trade limit will change throughout the day based on the order, volume, and type of day trades that you make, not simply the number of day trades that you make.
+You’ll get a day trade call if you exceed your day trade limit.
+Your specific day trade limit is based on a specific start of day value, which you can find by using the steps in the next section.

 Your day trade limit is set at the start of each trading day.
-It’s based on the amount of cash that you have in your account, as well as the types of stocks that you hold overnight.
-In general, your day trade limit will be higher if you have more cash than stocks, or if you hold mostly low-volatility stocks.
+It’s based on the amount of cash in your brokerage account and the margin requirements on the stocks that you hold overnight.
+In general, your day trade limit will be higher if you have more cash than stocks, or if you hold mostly stocks with low margin requirements.

-You can find your day trade limit in your app:
+To check your day trade limit in the app:

-You can increase your day trade limit by depositing funds, but not by selling stock.
+You can increase your day trade limit intraday by depositing funds, but not by selling stock.

-You have five trading days from the date of issue to deposit the necessary amount before you’re prevented from day trading for ninety calendar days.
+You get 5 trading days from when the day call was issued to deposit the necessary amount and will be restricted from day trading during that time.

 If you don’t resolve the day trade call by the due date, you’ll remain restricted from day trading until you resolve the call.